Therapeutic target discovery using Boolean network attractors: improvements of kali: Results

-Also, none of the found therapeutic bullets allow the recovery of all the physiological attractors: there are no golden bullets.
-In a general manner, the components of a biological network should be able to take several states, such as enzymes which should be active when suitable.
-Consequently, healing a pathologically disturbed biological network by maintaining some of its components in a particular state should not allow the recovery of a complete and healthy behavior.
-This is a limitation of the method implemented in kali.
 This limitation is common in biomedicine while not necessarily being an issue.
 For example, statins are well known lipid-lowering drugs widely used in cardiovascular diseases with proven benefits \cite{mihos2014cardiovascular,schooling2014statins}.
 They inhibit an enzyme, the HMG-CoA reductase, and they do it constantly, just as the targets are modulated in the therapeutic bullets returned by kali.
 The HMG-CoA reductase is component of a complex metabolic network and maintaining it in an inhibited state should not allow this network to run properly, maybe causing some adverse effects.
 Nevertheless, such as with all drugs, this is a matter of benefit-risk ratio.
-All of this is to say that there are no perfect method for counteracting diseases and that computational tools, such as kali, can help scientists but can certainly not replace their expertise.
-Human expertise is mandatory to assess the concrete meaning and usability of the results, and ultimately to take decisions.